How to Bet on Soccer

 Soccer Betting in the United States

-Whether you call it football, soccer or just the beautiful game, there is no denying the sport’s global popularity is second to none.
-It‘s played by the most people, watched by the most people, and, in terms of global aggregate numbers, it’s bet on by the most people.
+Whether you call it football, soccer, or just the beautiful game, there is no denying the sport’s global popularity is second to none.
+It‘s played by most people, watched by the most people, and, in terms of global aggregate numbers, it’s bet on by most people.

 In the US, however, it’s pretty far down the list on the country’s most popular sports.
 That’s been changing over the last decade, though.

 Three big factors contributed to the sport’s growing popularity: